diodonfrost/ubuntu-laptop-playbook/README.md

 You can filter which part of the provisioning process to run by specifying a set of tags using `ansible-playbook --tags` flag.
 The tags available:

 - atom
 - aws-cli
 - discord
 - docker
+- jetbrains-toolbox
 - minikube
 - openjdk
 - slack
 - spotify
 - virtualbox

 ansible-playbook playbook.yml --tags "atom,docker,tusk"